maiaiia/uni-lecture-notes/Sem III/Probability & Statistics/LAB - Discrete Random Variable.md

 ## Exercises
 ### 1.

 A student takes a multiple - choice test consisting of $20$ questions.
 There are $4$ answers to choose from for each question and only one is correct.
+If he randomly guesses every answer, find the probability that
+a) he gets exactly 8 correct answers
+b) he gets at least 13 questions wrong
+c) he passes the exam (50% correct)
+d) he gets more than 7 right answers
+e) he passes the exam, but does not get a maximum score
+f) he passes the exam, given that he answered at least 3 questions correctly

 |     | Model    | success                        | p   |                                                                              |
 | --- | -------- | ------------------------------ | --- | --------------------------------------------------------------------- |